Gha5san/authorship-verification/README.md

 <!-- This should describe any evaluation data used (e.g., the development/validation set provided). -->

-30% of the training data seprated for validation.
+30% of the training data is separated for validation.
 Another new dev set of 6K was used for testing

 #### Metrics